 - Immediate leave applies only to receiver ports.
 When enabled, the receiver port is immediately removed from the multicast group identified in the leave message.
-When immediate leave is disabled, the switch follows the standard rules by sending a group-specific query to the receiver port and waiting for a response to determine if there are any remaining subscribers for that multicast group before removing the port from the group list. - Using immediate leave can speed up leave latency, but should only be enabled on a port attached to only one multicast subscriber to avoid disrupting services to other group members attached to the same interface. - Immediate leave does not apply to multicast groups which have been statically assigned to a port with the mvr vlan group command.
+When immediate leave is disabled, the switch follows the standard rules by sending a group-specific guery to the receiver port and waiting for a response to determine if there are any remaining subscribers for that multicast group before removing the port from the group list. - If the "by-host-ip" option is used, the router/querier will not send out a groupspecific query when an IGMPv2/v3 leave message is received (the same as it would without this option having been used).
+Instead of immediately deleting that group, it will look up the record, and only delete the group if there are no other subscribers for it on the member port.
+Only when all hosts on that port leave the group will the member port be deleted.

+- Using immediate leave can speed up leave latency, but should only be enabled on a port attached to only one multicast subscriber to avoid disrupting services to other group members attached to the same interface. - Immediate leave does not apply to multicast groups which have been statically assigned to a port with the mvr vlan group command.